 The 9 Best Messaging Apps for Customer Service

-The convenience of mobile messaging seems like a perfect fit for customer service.
+The convenience of mobile messaging makes it ideal for customer service.

-Depending on the app, users spend an average of 8 to 50 minutes a day in their messengers.
+Across the messaging apps, over 41 million messages are sent out every minute.
 Together with the conversational nature of messaging, this makes them highly promising channels for customer support.

 Customers can just send their question and get a notification when the answer is there.
 Unlike email and phone, for example, messaging support is fully in line with their day-to-day habits.

-As a business, you're left to decide on which messenger to support .
+As a business then, you're left to decide on which messenger to support.
 Messaging apps have been popping up like mushrooms over the past few years, making it difficult to choose.

 1Facebook Messenger – From social network to 1:1 support

 Facebook’s Messenger is the first one to put on your list as a messaging support channel.
-Although it hasn’t outgrown WhatsApp in user numbers, it’s more geographically distributed.
-What’s more, it's more open than WhatsApp and thus a lot easier to get started with customer support.
+Although it hasn’t outgrown WhatsApp in user numbers, it's more open than WhatsApp and therefore a lot easier to get started with customer support.

 The natural advantage of Messenger is that it’s connected to what's still the world’s largest social network.
 For you, to your Facebook business page; for your customers, to their private accounts.